MishaDeveloper/MishaDeveloper/README.md

 ---

-## 📫 Контакты
+## 📫 Contact

 **Telegram:** https://t.me/
 **Upwork:** https://www.upwork.com/
 **LinkedIn:** https://www.linkedin.com/
-*(добавь ссылки — я подставлю реальные, если дашь инициалы/юзернеймы)*
+*(Send me your actual links and I will insert them for you.)*

 ---

-## 🔥 В настоящее время
+## 🔥 Currently Working On

-- Прокачиваю GitHub (структура, оформление проектов, новые репозитории)
+- Improving and structuring my GitHub repositories
-- Перевожу торговые идеи в Python и Pine Script
+- Translating trading ideas into Python & Pine Script
-- Готовлю портфолио для вакансий Algo-Trading / Quant / FinTech
+- Preparing a portfolio for Algo-Trading / Quant / FinTech roles
-- Ищу новые высокооплачиваемые проекты и предложения
+- Open to new opportunities and collaborations

 ---

-### ⭐ Спасибо, что заглянули!
+### ⭐ Thanks for visiting!
-Если вам нужен алгоритмический разработчик — смело пишите.
+If you are looking for an algorithmic trading developer — feel free to reach out.